reecegeorge/penta/README.md

-# penta
+Title: PENTA: Adaptable Multi-Agent Dialogue Generator

+Description:
-PENTA generates dialogues with 5 agents to collaboratively solve problems.
-Adaptable at its core, it reshapes for any task.
-Inspired by Synapse_CoR, Six Thinking Hat System by ChainBrainAI, QuickSilverOS, and DeepMind.
-Ideal for GPT-4; use Bing chat for non-premium access.
-Copy the link into ChatGPT to get started.
+PENTA is a dynamic dialogue generator employing five agents to collaboratively tackle presented problems.
+Rooted in adaptability, it seamlessly morphs to address various tasks.
+Inspired by notable prompts like Synapse_CoR, Six Thinking Hat System by ChainBrainAI, QuickSilverOS, and insights from DeepMind, PENTA stands on the shoulders of giants.
+Optimized for GPT-4, follow the link to integrate it directly with ChatGPT.
+For non-premium users, Bing chat serves as an alternative, harnessing GPT-4 to engage with PENTA.